Skip to main content

 Human History

-The Cavernas do Peruaçu area holds immense archaeological significance, with human occupation dating back over 11,000 years.
-The caves contain one of Brazil's most important collections of prehistoric rock art, featuring thousands of pictographs and petroglyphs that document ancient human activities and cultural practices.
-The site was officially designated as a National Park in 1999 and received UNESCO World Heritage status recognition for its exceptional archaeological and natural value.
+The Cavernas do Peruaçu area holds immense archaeological significance, with human occupation dating back approximately 12,000 years at Lapa do Boquete and other shelters.
+[1] The caves contain one of Brazil's most important collections of prehistoric rock art, featuring over 80 documented archaeological sites with pictographs and petroglyphs that document ancient human activities and cultural practices.
+In July 2025, Cavernas do Peruaçu was inscribed as a UNESCO World Heritage Site under the name Peruaçu River Canyon, recognized for its outstanding universal natural value.
+[2]

 Park History

 Indigenous peoples utilized the caves for shelter and ceremonies for millennia, leaving extensive rock art and archaeological deposits.
 European explorers documented some caves in the colonial period, but systematic investigation began only in the 20th century.
 Speleological expeditions in the 1970s and 1980s revealed the area's exceptional geological and archaeological significance.
-The national park was established in 1999 to protect cave systems and surrounding ecosystems threatened by agricultural expansion and uncontrolled visitation.
-Designation created conflicts with local communities practicing traditional land uses including farming and cattle ranching.
-Complex negotiations continue regarding community rights and conservation requirements.
-Scientific research has documented exceptional biodiversity including numerous cave-adapted species found nowhere else.
+The national park was established on 21 September 1999 to protect cave systems and surrounding ecosystems threatened by agricultural expansion and uncontrolled visitation.
+[1] Designation created conflicts with local communities practicing traditional land uses including farming and cattle ranching.
+Complex negotiations continue regarding community rights and conservation requirements, including the rights of the indigenous Xakriabá people.
+Scientific research has documented exceptional biodiversity including numerous cave-adapted species.
 The park has become important for speleological research and responsible cave tourism development.

 Major Trails And Attractions

 The park's most remarkable attractions include the Janelão Cave, featuring a massive natural skylight and impressive archaeological sites, and the Boqueirão Grotto with its extensive rock art panels.
-The Lapa do Rezar cave contains some of the most well-preserved prehistoric paintings in Brazil.
-The dramatic Peruaçu River canyon, with its 180-meter-high walls, offers spectacular views and hiking opportunities.
-Visitors can also explore the Lapa do Caboclo cave, known for its archaeological remains and unique speleothems.
+[1] The Lapa do Rezar cave contains some of the most well-preserved prehistoric paintings in Brazil.
+The dramatic Peruaçu River canyon, with walls exceeding 100 meters in height, offers spectacular views and hiking opportunities.
+[1] Visitors can also explore the Lapa do Caboclo cave, known for its archaeological remains and unique speleothems.
+Six visitor routes with eight caves are open to the public through ICMBio-registered guides.

 Visitor Facilities And Travel

-The park is located in a remote region of northern Minas Gerais, accessible from the town of Januária (approximately 180 kilometers).
-Access roads are unpaved and require high-clearance vehicles, particularly during the rainy season.
+The park is located in northern Minas Gerais, spanning the municipalities of Januária, Itacarambi, and São João das Missões.
+[1] Access roads are unpaved and require high-clearance vehicles, particularly during the rainy season.
 Basic visitor facilities include a small center at the main entrance.
-Access to most caves requires advance permission and guides, as many contain fragile formations or archaeological sites requiring protection.
+Access to most caves requires advance permission and ICMBio-registered guides, as many contain fragile formations or archaeological sites requiring protection.
 Several caves are open for guided tours including Gruta do Janelão with its spectacular skylight entrance and Lapa Bonita with impressive formations.
 The Peruaçu Canyon can be explored via hiking trails offering views of limestone cliffs and seasonal waterfalls.
 Multi-day expeditions are possible for experienced adventurers with proper equipment and authorization.
 The dry season from May to October offers best access conditions and more comfortable cave exploration.
 The rainy season can make roads impassable and causes flooding in some caves.
 Visitors should be prepared for basic conditions and carry adequate supplies.

 Conservation And Sustainability

 Cave ecosystem protection is the primary conservation focus, with strict controls on access to prevent damage to fragile speleothems and cave-adapted organisms.
 Many species in the caves are endemic to single caverns, making them extremely vulnerable to disturbance.
 Archaeological site protection prevents looting and vandalism of rock art and artifact deposits.
 Surface ecosystem conservation protects the karst landscape and transition zones between vegetation types.
-Water quality monitoring is critical as groundwater flows through limestone dissolve pollutants that could enter cave systems.
+Water quality monitoring is critical as groundwater flows through limestone and can carry pollutants into cave systems.
 Community partnerships seek sustainable use agreements that allow traditional livelihoods while preventing activities that threaten cave integrity.
 Tourism management balances public access with protection, using guided tours to control impacts.
-Climate change impacts are studied, particularly effects on water flows through karst systems and cave microenvironments.
-Research programs investigate cave biology, geology, and archaeology with minimal impact techniques.
-Fire management protects surface vegetation while respecting natural fire ecology.
+UNESCO World Heritage inscription in 2025 has elevated the park's international profile and conservation obligations.
+[1] Research programs investigate cave biology, geology, and archaeology with minimal impact techniques.
 Educational programs emphasize the uniqueness and fragility of cave ecosystems.
-The park exemplifies conservation of subterranean ecosystems where invisible underground processes support remarkable biodiversity.

 Visitor Ratings